 To download data and have more information see the MRC website

 EUSpeech is a dataset of 18,403 speeches from EU leaders (i.e., heads of government in 10 member states, EU commissioners, party leaders in the European Parliament, and ECB and IMF leaders) from 2007 to 2015.
 These speeches vary in sentiment, topics and ideology, allowing for fine-grained, over-time comparison of representation in the EU.

-During summer 2016 and fall 2017 UNISI together with Kantar Public launched the first wave of a survey targeting EU citizens and business people in ten countries (Czech Republic, France, Germany, Greece, Italy, the Netherlands, Poland, Portugal, Spain, and the United Kingdom).
+During Summer 2016 and Fall 2017, UNISI together with Kantar Public launched two waves of a survey targeting EU citizens and business people in ten EU countries (Czech Republic, France, Germany, Greece, Italy, the Netherlands, Poland, Portugal, Spain, and the United Kingdom).
 The survey focused on three policy areas – security, economy and immigration – and it collected opinions about the preferred policy solutions and feelings of solidarity across EU countries to address the most urgent crises.
 The survey also included some population-based experiments that explored the determinants of solidarity in the fields of security, immigration and the economy within the European Union.

 At the same time, UNISI launched two waves of an elite survey based on a representative sample of national MPs in the same EU countries listed above.
 The questionnaire ensures continuity with previous elite surveys to allow exploration of changes in leaders’ attitudes over time.
 Moreover, in order to compare the attitudes of leaders and public opinion, the elite survey mirrors the public opinion and the business people surveys.

 After the data cleaning process, we will release an integrated dataset, which will include: Elite survey, waves 1 and 2; Mass and business people survey, waves 1 and 2; CHES data 2014 and 2017.
 In this way, it will be possible to compare mass and elite attitudes with parties’ positions on specific issues.